What is business intelligence (BI)?

-The ability to visualize data and see it in context is one area where BI really shines.
+The ability to visualise data and see it in context is one area where BI really shines.
 Charts, graphs, maps, and other visual formats bring data to life in a way that can be quickly and easily understood.
 Trends and outliers are more apparent.
-Colors and patterns paint a picture of the story behind data in a way that columns and rows in a spreadsheet never could.
-Data visualization is used throughout a BI system – in reports, as answers to queries, and in dashboards.
+Colours and patterns paint a picture of the story behind data in a way that columns and rows in a spreadsheet never could.
+Data visualisation is used throughout a BI system – in reports, as answers to queries, and in dashboards.

 Online analytical processing (OLAP) is a technology that powers the data discovery capabilities in many business intelligence systems.
 OLAP allows for fast, multidimensional analysis across huge volumes of information stored in a data warehouse or other central data store.

 Data preparation involves compiling multiple data sources and generally preparing it for data analysis.
 Using a process called extract, transform, and load (ETL), raw data is cleansed, categorized, and then loaded into a data warehouse.
 Good BI systems automate many of these processes and allow for setting dimensions and measures.